Come and visit us...

 Meetings of the Horwich Town Council are held in the council Chamber, Public Hall, Lee Lane, Horwich on the second Monday of the month (except in July) and usually on the Thursday of the week following it.

 Read all about our busy Council by visiting the Minutes Page.

 Members of the public are welcome to attend and may also speak under the rules of the Council.

 Visit the 'Horwich Live!' page for a full listing.

 Chair of the Council

 Cllr Christine Root, became Town Mayor on 16 May 2013 and her term of office will last one year.

-You are welcome to invite the Town Mayor to events in the Parish of Horwich, and she will also try to visit anyone who is celebrating a 50th wedding anniversary or a 100th birthday.
+You are welcome to invite the Town Mayor to events in the Parish of Horwich, and she will also try to visit anyone who is celebrating a significant birthday or anniversary.